Authoritarianism: Historical

-Economy
+Socioeconomic factors

 Scholars such as Seymour Lipset, Carles Boix, Susan Stokes, Dietrich Rueschemeyer, Evelyne Stephens and John Stephens argue that economic development increases the likelihood of democratization.
 Adam Przeworski and Fernando Limongi argue that while economic development makes democracies less likely to turn authoritarian, there is insufficient evidence to conclude that development causes democratization (turning an authoritarian state into a democracy).

 Eva Bellin argues that under certain circumstances the bourgeoise and labor are more likely to favor democratization, but less so under other circumstances.
 Economic development can boost public support for authoritarian regimes in the short-to-medium term.

 According to Michael Albertus, most land reform programs tend to be implemented by authoritarian regimes that subsequently withhold property rights from the beneficiaries of the land reform.
 Authoritarian regimes do so to gain coercive leverage over rural populations.

+Unemployment and inflation tend to be associated with increased authoritarian attitutes.

+The experience of male-biased human sex ratios was associated with higher support for authoritarianism.